-Healthcare Sector Risk (CANC).
-To the extent a Fund focuses on the healthcare sector, the Fund may be more susceptible to the particular risks that may affect companies in the healthcare sector than if it were invested in a wider variety of companies in unrelated sectors.
+Healthcare Sector Risk (ROYA).
+To the extent the Fund focuses on the healthcare sector, the Fund may be more susceptible to the particular risks that may affect companies in the healthcare sector than if it were invested in a wider variety of companies in unrelated sectors.
 The profitability of companies in the healthcare sector may be adversely affected by the following factors, among others: extensive government regulations, restrictions on government reimbursement for medical expenses, rising costs of medical products and services, pricing pressure, an increased emphasis on outpatient services, changes in the demand for medical products and services, a limited number of products, industry innovation, changes in technologies and other market developments.
 A number of issuers in the healthcare sector have recently merged or otherwise experienced consolidation.
 The effects of this trend toward consolidation are unknown and may be far-reaching.
 Many healthcare companies are heavily dependent on patent protection.
 The expiration of a company's patents may adversely affect that company's profitability.
 Many healthcare companies are subject to extensive litigation based on product liability and similar claims.
 Healthcare companies are subject to competitive forces that may make it difficult to raise prices and, in fact, may result in price discounting.
-Many new products in the healthcare sector may be thinly capitalized and may be susceptible to product obsolescence.
-In addition, a number of legislative proposals concerning healthcare sector may be thinly capitalized and may be susceptible to product obsolescence.
-In addition, a number of legislative proposals concerning healthcare sector.
+Many new products in the healthcare sector may be the healthcare sector may be thinly capitalized and may be susceptible to product obsolescence.
+In addition, a number of legislative proposals concerning healthcare have been considered by the U.S. Congress in recent years.
+It is unclear what proposals will ultimately be enacted, if any, and what effect they may have on companies in the healthcare sector.